Underground Railroad

+The Underground Railroad started at the place of enslavement.
+The routes followed natural and man-made modes of transportation: rivers, canals, bays, the Atlantic Coast, ferries and river crossings, roads and trails.
+Locations close to ports, free territories and international boundaries prompted many escapes.

-The Underground Railroad was a network of clandestine routes and safe houses established in the United States during the early- to the mid-19th century.
-It was used by enslaved African Americans primarily to escape into free states and Canada.
-The network was assisted by abolitionists and others sympathetic to the cause of the escapees.
-The enslaved persons who risked escape and those who aided them are also collectively referred to as the "Underground Railroad".
+The network, primarily the work of free and enslaved African Americans, was assisted by abolitionists and others sympathetic to the cause of the escapees.
+The slaves who risked capture and those who aided them were collectively referred to as the passengers and conductors of the Railroad, respectively.
 Various other routes led to Mexico, where slavery had been abolished, and to islands in the Caribbean that were not part of the slave trade.
 An earlier escape route running south toward Florida, then a Spanish possession (except 1763–1783), existed from the late 17th century until approximately 1790.
-However, the network now generally known as the Underground Railroad began in the late 18th century.
-It ran north and grew steadily until the Emancipation Proclamation was signed by President Abraham Lincoln.
-One estimate suggests that by 1850, approximately 100,000 enslaved people had escaped to freedom via the network.
+During the American Civil War, freedom seekers escaped to Union lines in the South to obtain their freedom.
+One estimate suggests that by 1850, approximately 100,000 slaves had escaped to freedom via the network.
+According to former professor of Pan-African studies J. Blaine Hudson, who was dean of the College of Arts and Sciences at the University of Louisville, by the end of the Civil War, 500,000 or more African Americans had self-emancipated from slavery on the Underground Railroad.

 Origin of the name

-Eric Foner writes that the first usage may have been a Washington newspaper in 1839, which stated that the railroad "went underground all the way to Boston."